awsdocs/elb-application-load-balancers-user-guide/doc_source/listener-authenticate-users.md

 If the IdP provides a valid refresh token in the ID token, the load balancer saves the refresh token and uses it to refresh the user claims each time the access token expires, until the session times out or the IdP refresh fails\.
 If the user logs out, the refresh fails and the load balancer redirects the user to the IdP authorization endpoint\.
 This enables the load balancer to drop sessions after the user logs out\.
 For more information, see [Session timeout](#session-timeout)\.

 **Note**
 The cookie expiry is different from the authentication session expiry\.
-The cookie expiry is an attribute of the cookie, which is set to 40 years\.
-The reason for the long expiry is to ensure that the browser always replays the cookie\.
+The cookie expiry is an attribute of the cookie, which is set to 7 days\.
 The actual length of the authentication session is determined by the session timeout configured on the Application Load Balancer for the authentication feature\.
 This session timeout is included in the Auth cookie value, which is also encrypted\.

 ## User claims encoding and signature verification<a name="user-claims-encoding"></a>